richardgaywood/paydata.org/content/houserules/magic/reagents.md

 title: Reagents and trinkets
 linkTitle: Reagents
 type: docs
-description: Change reagents to add a new option: trinkets
+description: Change reagents to add a new option - trinkets
 weight: 40
 ---